UNILESS/CovBooster-public/README.md

 If you find CovBooster useful in your research, please cite:

-> CovBooster: Coverage Booster for Binary Code Clone Detection by Reduced Signatures
+> CovBooster: Coverage Booster for Binary Code Clone Detection by Reduced Signatures.
 > To appear in The 41st ACM/SIGAPP Symposium on Applied Computing (SAC 2026).

-(Authors: Jeongwoo Kim, et al.)

 ## 🔍 Parameters